loda-lang/loda-lang.github.io/list5.markdown

 * [A277545](https://oeis.org/A277545) ([program](/edit/?oeis=277545)): a(n) = n/7^m mod 7, where 7^m is the greatest power of 7 that divides n.
 * [A277546](https://oeis.org/A277546) ([program](/edit/?oeis=277546)): a(n) = n/8^m mod 8, where 8^m is the greatest power of 8 that divides n.
 * [A277547](https://oeis.org/A277547) ([program](/edit/?oeis=277547)): a(n) = n/9^m mod 9, where 9^m is the greatest power of 9 that divides n.
+* [A277560](https://oeis.org/A277560) ([program](/edit/?oeis=277560)): Binary representation of the x-axis, from the left edge to the origin, or from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 7", based on the 5-celled von Neumann neighborhood.
 * [A277561](https://oeis.org/A277561) ([program](/edit/?oeis=277561)): a(n) = Sum_ k=0..n  ( binomial(n+2k,2k)*binomial(n,k)  mod 2).
 * [A277584](https://oeis.org/A277584) ([program](/edit/?oeis=277584)): a(n) = binomial(3n-1, n-1)^2.
 * [A277592](https://oeis.org/A277592) ([program](/edit/?oeis=277592)): Numbers k such that k/10^m == 5 mod 10, where 10^m is the greatest power of 10 that divides n.